saahil-jain/MIcrosoft_Vision/README.md

 We built two computer vision models for the following problems:

-* Proximity Sensing and Social Distancing
+* Proximity Sensing and Social Distancing \n
     To detect if people within the field of view are maintaining appropriate distance between each other.
 * Mask Compliance
     To detect if people within the field of view are wearing a face mask.